newlandsvalley/musicrest/README.markdown

 *  POST / _musicrest_ / _genre_ / _transcode_ - submit a tune to temporary storage to check the validity of the ABC

 A user must be logged in before he can submit or test-transcode a tune.
 Only the original submitter or the *administrator* user is allowed to delete tunes.
-There is also a fairly conventional set of URLs for user maintenance.

-Version 1.1.4 introduced the possibility of attaching comments to a tune:
+Production of wav output is still supported, but deprecated.
+It is too expensive to produce server-side unless you have a powerful server and a large data cache.

+##### Comments

 *  GET / _musicrest_ / _genre_ / **agenre** / _tune_ / **atune** / _comments_ - get the comments attached to a tune